Automated feature extraction and selection for data-driven models of rapid battery capacity fade and end of life: Methods

 \subsection{Gaussian Process Regression}

-We selected Gaussian process (GP) regression to map from features to capacity transitions $\Delta Q$ since it is a flexible approach that makes very few assumptions on the function to be fitted \cite{richardson2017GPRhealth, richardson2019GPRtransition, liu2020ARDGPRcalendaraging, hu2020GPRNNFeatSel}.
+We selected Gaussian process (GP) regression to map from the selected input features to capacity transitions $\Delta Q$ since it is a flexible approach that makes very few assumptions on the function to be fitted \cite{richardson2017GPRhealth, richardson2019GPRtransition, liu2020ARDGPRcalendaraging, hu2020GPRNNFeatSel}.
 The dataset was split into training and test sections.
-The GP hyperparameters were fitted to the training data using maximum likelihood estimation, with Matlab's \texttt{fitrgp} function.
+The GP hyperparameters were fitted to the training data in the standard way using maximum marginal likelihood estimation, with Matlab's \texttt{fitrgp} function.
 The test datasets were used to quantify the model performance.
 A Mat\'ern 5/2 covariance function, shown previously to work well for this application \cite{rasmussen2006GPR,richardson2019GPRtransition}, was used.
 For two input data points, $x_i$ and $x_j$ the Mat\'ern 5/2 covariance is given by:

 The two hyperparameters $\sigma_f$ and $\sigma_l$ represent the magnitude and lengthscale of the covariance.
 The covariance function used automatic relevance determination, which allows the length-scale hyperparameter, $\sigma_l$, to have a different value for each input feature, $k$ \cite{liu2020ARDGPRcalendaraging}.